mstksg/inCode/copy/entries/monad-plus-3.md

 One last piece.
 How can we tell if a plan is safe or not?

-Well, the plan is safe if the wolf and goat or goat and cabbage are together, and the farmer is not.
-Some boolean arithmetic shows that this is equivalent to saying either the Farmer is with the Goat, or the goat and cabbage aren't together and the wolf and goat aren't together.
+The plan is safe if nothing can eat anything else.
+That means if the wolf and goat or goat and cabbage sit on the same bank, so too must the farmer.
+Some boolean arithmetic will show that this is the same as if either the farmer is on the same side as the goat or the goat and cabbage are both "safe" (not on the side of their predators).

 ~~~haskell
 safePlan :: Plan -> Bool